danakj/danakj.github.io/_posts/2023-01-14-relocating.md

 ##### Sorry but memcpy() with sizeof(T) is dangerous

-The outcome of the above is that `memcpy(dest, src, sizeof(T))` is dangerous in generic code, and even moreso in C++20.
+The outcome of the above is that `memcpy(dest, src, sizeof(T))` is dangerous in generic code, and even more so in C++20.
 The more correct thing to do is `memcpy(dest, src, sus::mem::data_size_of<T>())`.

 #### The Limits of Data size in a Library